has-taiar/has-taiar.github.io/_posts/2015-01-08-sharing-azure-active-directory-sso-access-tokens-across-multiple-native-mobile-apps.md

 This post will cover how to share access tokens to AAD resources _across multiple mobile apps_.
 This is very useful if the enterprise (or any mobile app vendor) wants to provide convenience for the users by not asking them to authenticate on every mobile app the user has.

 Once a mobile user logs into Azure AD and gets a token we want to reuse the same token with other apps.
-This is suitable for some scenarios, but it might not be ideal for apps and resources that deal with sensitive data &#8211; the judgement is yours.
+This is suitable for some scenarios, but it might not be ideal for apps and resources that deal with sensitive data, the judgement is yours.

 ### Sharing Tokens Across Multiple Mobile Apps